-Niagara Falls sees thousands upon thousands of visitors every year thanks to the beauty of the Horseshoe Falls.
+Are you looking to see more of the natural beauty Niagara Falls has to offer?
 This natural wonder is a bucket list item for many, but there’s so much more to see and do in the city.
-If you’re a fan of the outdoors, you’ll be surprised just how many natural spots there are in the city as well as across the Niagara Region!
-Stretch your legs with these fantastic Niagara Falls hiking trails.
+If you’re a fan of the outdoors, you’ll be surprised just how many natural spots there are as well as across the Niagara Region!
+Ditch the crowds as this Niagara local shows you the best Niagara Falls hiking trails.

 Tucked just off the Niagara Parkway, you’ll find the Dufferin Islands approximately 2 kilometres south of the ever beautiful Horseshoe Falls.
 Originally named the Clark Islands, Niagara Parks purchased the land in 1887 where it was renamed in honour of Lord Dufferin, one of Canada’s Governor Generals.

 This series of man-made islands is a popular spot for some quiet nature time.
 Within these 10 acres, you’ll find a series of trails that take you throughout the property.
 Meander across adorable bridges and along picturesque boardwalks as you listen to the birds singing and the local geese honking away.
 The Dufferin Islands are also a popular spot for families to picnic and enjoy some fresh air.

 If you’ve visited Niagara Falls in the winter, you might have even explored the Dufferin Islands without realizing it!
 The Dufferin Islands is one of the popular areas for the Winter Festival of Lights.
 I personally look forward to driving through and seeing the incredible displays every year with my family.